 If sperm from the same donor isn’t available – either because the 10 family limit has been reached or because the donor is no longer an active donor and there is insufficient supply – then our dedicated Donation Team will help you choose a new donor.
 They can advise if there is anyone who closely matches your previous donor in terms of physical characteristics.

-We have no waiting list for any of our treatments using donor sperm.
 All Manchester Fertility sperm donors donate only to us, are all based in the UK, fully identifiable and have detailed, personalised profiles to help you choose the right donor for you.